Ramsey County Workforce Development Center

 Physical demand is a typical office setting which includes a variety of standing, sitting and moving around workstations and training rooms.

-All three sites are located on the Metro Transit Bus lines (less than a quarter mile from stops).
-Two of the three sites are accessible by Metro Transit Green Line.
+Both sites are located on the Metro Transit Bus lines (less than a quarter mile from stops).

 How to Apply